Willow’s Story

 All that we have accomplished so far!!

-137 Cats and Kittens came through A Place for Grace Kitty Rescue
+Since 2018, 762 Cats and Kittens have been adopted through A Place for Grace Kitty Rescue.

-4 kittens were adopted with no adoption fee 3 went to Combat Veterans and 1 to a child who lost a parent to the war.
+11 cats or kittens were adopted with no adoption fee to Combat Veterans and children with special needs.

-Sadly, 6 kittens had to be euthanized or died days after we rescued them because they were so sick.
-We took comfort in knowing that their last days were filled with love and caring people.
+Sadly, 10 kittens had to be euthanized or died days after we rescued them because they were so sick.
+We take comfort in knowing that their last days were filled with love and caring people.